francas/SDVisits/README.md

 There are two ways to run the application.
 Before starting it, make sure to have mysql server running and update connection properties in `src/main/resources/application.properties` file.
  - To run from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.
- - Another way is to to run the `Application` class directly from your IDE.
+ - Another way is to run the `Application` class directly from your IDE.